gatsbyjs/gatsby/docs/docs/add-custom-webpack-config.md

 `gatsby-node.js` file in your root directory.
 Inside this file, export a function called `onCreateWebpackConfig`.

 When Gatsby creates its webpack config, this function will be called allowing you to modify the default webpack config using [webpack-merge](https://github.com/survivejs/webpack-merge).

 Gatsby does multiple webpack builds with somewhat different configuration.
-You call each build type a "stage".
+Gatsby calls each build type a "stage".
 The following stages exist:

 1.  develop: when running the `gatsby develop` command.
 Has configuration for hot reloading and CSS injection into page